slowernews/wisdom-tldr/chapters/chapter_appendix.md

 > *'To be wealthy, accumulate all those things that money can’t buy.' -- Kevin Kelly*

+> *'You spend the first 20 years of being rich accumulating all of this stuff.
+And then you’ll spend the next 20 years trying to get out of one thing after another to simplify your life.' -- Peter Mallouk*

 ### Nearly free stuff

 Books, friends, sleep, stopping bad habits, ideas, gratefulness, experiences, laugh, notice, questions.